ncraw4d/Election_Analysis/README.md

 ## Election-Audit Results

 ![Election Results](https://user-images.githubusercontent.com/105513491/173436012-6fa3b0f1-cf09-42e2-8e4f-3dcbf6da4e9e.png)
-THe above picture of the Election Results text file shows the total number of votes cast in this election was 369,711.
+The above picture of the Election Results text file shows the total number of votes cast in this election was 369,711.

 The candidates were:
 - Charles Casper Stockhom
 - Diana DeGette
 - Raymon Anthony Doane

 Diana received the largest percentage of votes.
 She was elected with 73.8% of the votes which is 272,892 of the total votes.
 Charles Casper Stockham came in second with 23% of the vote and Raymon Anthony Doane received 3.1% of the vote putting him in third place.

 The counties the voters lived in were:
 - Arapahoe
 - Denver
 - Jefferson

 Arapahoe county voters represented the fewest percentage of voters.
 Arapahoe produced 6.7% of the total vote.
 Jefferson county voters represented 10.5% of the total vote which meant Denver had the largest turnout of voters in the election.
 Denver represented 82.8% of the voters.

 ### Election-Audit Summary